Skip to main content

 Orders collection

 In order to implement transformations through derivations, you’ll need to set up your development environment.
-You’ll need a text editor and flowctl, the CLI-tool for Flow installed on your machine.
-Check out the docs page on installation instructions.
+You’ll need a text editor and flowctl, the CLI-tool for Flow, installed on your machine.

-If you see something similar, you’re good to continue!
+If you see your new Google Sheets captures and their associated collections, you’re good to continue!

 Writing the derivation

-Inside your flow.yaml file, add the following contents:
+Inside your flow.yaml file, add the following contents, making sure to update the collection names accordingly:

 collections: